MarioniLab/oor_design_reproducibility/README.md

 ## Contact

-For any questions, please post an [issue](https://github.com/emdann/diff2atlas/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) in this repository or contact by email `ed6<at>sanger.ac.uk`
+For any questions, please post an [issue](https://github.com/emdann/diff2atlas/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc).